elastic/search-ui/ADVANCED.md

 We have two primary recommendations for customizing Component behavior:

-1. Overriding state and action props before they are passed to your Component, using `mapContextToProps`.
+1. Override state and action props before they are passed to your Component, using `mapContextToProps`.
 2. Override props before they are passed to your Component's view.

 ### mapContextToProps